-On this basis, here are some of the best minimalist purchases I’ve made over the past couple of years.
-These products enhanced my life in various areas, and all adhere to the notions of quality and durability.
+These are some of my minimalist favorites.
+They enhanced my life in various areas, and all adhere to the notions of quality and durability.

 In our uber-connected world, there is no substitute for a powerful, robust laptop.

 Before igniting the endless debate between Mac and Windows fans, let me say that I’ve tried both.

 Around 4 years ago, I settled for a 13 inch MacBook Pro.
 All of my best minimalist purchases have become important over time, but the Macbook is simply indispensable.
 Yes, it is on the expensive side – and you do pay quite a bit for the brand.
 The MacBook Pro is, however, also one of the best performing laptops on sale today.

 I use it to edit photos, write, book flights, watch movies, handle financial transactions, design logos, and everything in between.
 In short, most of my professional life happens on this laptop.

 Even after four years of intensive usage, it doesn’t show any signs of age.
 As a protective measure, I keep it in a Walnew Thin Leather case.

 Ebook reader or a tablet

 Out of all the things I purged on my minimalist odyssey, books were the most painful.
 I still own over 700 paperbacks and don’t plan on liquidating them anytime soon.

 I nonetheless stopped buying books a while ago and now carry around a treasure trove of literary wisdom on my tablet.
 Ebooks are simply the better option if you are always on the move.